elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Then click the "SAVE" button at the bottom of that page.

-   * Then copy your listed API key.
+   * Then copy your listed API key (it should look something like this:
+     AIzaSyAylQ59uKlkZt2EgRPoygscGb_AHBQ5MEY).

      Note: If you need to access your API key in the future, it will be available here:
      https://console.cloud.google.com/apis/credentials

-4. Copy your API key to the extension's settings page.
+4. Paste your API key into the text field on extension's settings page.

    * Go to the extension's settings page, which is accessible by clicking the extension's icon in your browser's toolbar.